thanhson1085/swagger-combined/README.md

 Please make note that you changed config/default.json to match all swagger document links you have

 ### Test
-In the default, swagger-combined run on port 3000.
-After runing the application successfully, you can use Swagger-UI for test.
+In the default, swagger-combined run on port 3000 and included swagger-ui.
+So you just run http://localhost:3000 to see everything you need

 ### License (MIT)
 Copyright (c) 2015 Nguyen Sy Thanh Son <thanhson1085@gmail.com>